Beaufort County, North Carolina: History

 Beaufort County was first called Pamptecough.
 The name was changed about 1712 to Beaufort, named for Henry Somerset, 2nd Duke of Beaufort (1684–1714), who became one of Carolina's Lords Proprietor around 1709.

+Beaufort County was the site of a proposed Navy outlying landing field.
+This practice airfield would have allow pilots to simulate landings on an aircraft carrier.
+Construction was controversial due to its potential ecological impact.